falcosecurity/falcosidekick/README.md

 * **OPSGENIE_APIKEY** : Opsgenie API Key, if not empty, Opsgenie output is enabled
 * **OPSGENIE_REGION** : "" # (us|eu) region of your domain (default is 'us')
 * **OPSGENIE_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`
-* **STATSD_FORWARDER**: The address for the StatsD forwarder, in the form "host:port", if not empty StatsD is enabled
+* **STATSD_FORWARDER**: The address for the StatsD forwarder, in the form http://host:port, if not empty StatsD is enabled
 * **STATSD_NAMESPACE**: A prefix for all metrics
 * **STATSD_TAGS**: A comma-separated list of tags to add to all metrics